 When it comes down to packability it comes with a nylon stuff sack that is about the size of a large water bottle.
-The stuff sacks is great for packing attaching the bag to the outside of a hiking backpack, harness, or just slipping it in your luggage.
+The stuff sack is great for packing down the jacket and attaching the bag to the outside of a hiking backpack, harness, or just slip it in your luggage or backpack.

 Feathered Friends is based in Seatle Washington and hand makes every jacket order.
 Their premise is about making ethical down garments for those who seek out the best performance.
 Be warned, it takes up to a week to receive the down jacket if not longer in peak season.
 However, you’re supporting a passionate outdoor business.
 Also, you can only order their jacket through their online store (they ship internationally) or in Seattle.

 2.)
 Patagonia Down Sweater weather ($229)